 It probably doesn’t get much more Mediterranean than this Artichoke Olive Tapenade With Za’atar by Artichoke Olive Tapenade With Za’atar.
-Olives and artichokes were meant to be together but what really binds them is a good olive oil and a good spice mixture.
+Olives and artichokes were meant to be together but what binds them is good olive oil and a good spice mixture.
 Specifically, the za’atar which is made with thyme, sumac, and sesame seeds to name a few of its flavors.
 Serve this savory spread with toast and fresh fruit.

 3. Balsamic Butternut and Brussels Sprouts Flatbread Pizza